In addition to the "Core 4", there are two other aspects to consider when trying to increase your vertical jump:

 - The key is really challenging them by throwing the ball in a manner that requires them to jump as high as possible.

 Alan Stein is the owner of Stronger Team and the head strength and conditioning coach for the Montrose Christian boys basketball program.
 Stein has trained NBA stars like Kevin Durant and Michael Beasley and is the head conditioning coach for the McDonald's All-America Game, the Jordan All-American Classic and the Nike Summer Skills Academies.
 He has a vertical jump training program which helps athletes in a number of sports.
-Visit his websites at StrongerTeam.com and Vertical-Jump-Program.com for more information.
+Visit his website at StrongerTeam.com for more information.